Stuttgart Airport: The airport in the 1950s-1990s

+Development since 2010

 After the death of former mayor Manfred Rommel in November 2013 local politicians proposed renaming the airport after him.
 This proposal caused public disputes as he was the son of Erwin Rommel but also highly respected for his work on intercultural affairs.
-In July 2014 it has been announced that the airport will be named Flughafen Stuttgart - Manfred Rommel Flughafen from now on.
+In July 2014, it has been announced that the airport will be named Flughafen Stuttgart - Manfred Rommel Flughafen from now on.
 In September 2016, the airport unveiled new branding and corporate design, changing its official name from Flughafen Stuttgart to Stuttgart Airport.

 In September 2014, United Airlines cancelled their route to Stuttgart from Newark due to insufficient demand leaving Stuttgart Airport with only one remaining long-haul connection to Atlanta provided by Delta Air Lines.

 In October 2014, easyJet announced they would serve Stuttgart as their seventh German destination by March 2015.
 In December 2014, Ryanair also added Stuttgart as a destination in their network with six weekly flights to Manchester from April 2015.

 Air Berlin announced the start of a service to Abu Dhabi from December 2014.
 On 31 May 2016, Air Berlin ceased its flights to Abu Dhabi.
 In October 2016, Air Berlin announced it would close its maintenance facilities at the airport due to cost cutting and restructuring measures.

-In July 2020, Lauda announced the closure of their base at Stuttgart Airport — which has been operated as a wetlease for Ryanair — by October 2020.
+In July 2020, Lauda announced the closure of their base at Stuttgart Airport – which has been operated as a wetlease for Ryanair — by October 2020.
 Prior to this announcement, the base staff rejected a new labour agreement.

-In October 2021, Delta Air Lines terminated their service to Atlanta after being suspended since 2020 and nearly 35 years of service, leaving the airport without any scheduled long-haul operations.
-However this route is planned to resume in March 2023 after a three-year hiatus.
+In August 2024, Delta Air Lines announced the end of their flights to Stuttgart from Atlanta after already having reduced their service to a seasonal one in March 2023.
+This marked the end of the connection after 36 years (with a three-year hiatus from 2020 to 2023 due to COVID-19) and will deprive the airport of any scheduled long-haul destinations.

 Terminals

-Stuttgart Airport consists of four passenger terminals which have separate check-in facilities and entrances but are directly connected to each other and share a single airside area which features eight Jet bridges as well as about two dozen bus-boarding stands.
+Stuttgart Airport consists of four passenger terminals which have separate check-in facilities and entrances but are directly connected to each other and share a single airside area which features eight jet bridges as well as about two dozen bus-boarding stands.